apache/trafficcontrol/dev/README.md

 to debug `t3c` sub-commands.

 Note that, while in most production deployments `t3c` runs on a `cron` schedule, `t3c` is never run in this service container, normally.
-One must manualy trigger a run, usually by using the `t3c` function provided by `atc.dev.sh`.
+One must manually trigger a run, usually by using the `t3c` function provided by `atc.dev.sh`.

 ## Traffic Router